-On February 1, 2015, the Office of Environmental Health Hazard Assessment ("OEHHA") officially lowered its Public Health Goal ("PHG") for perchlorate to 1 ppb.
-The action finalizes the draft PHG for perchlorate that was released for public comment and peer reviewed in 2011.
-The focus has now shifted to DDW who now must consider the lowered PHG and make a decision about lowering the current perchlorate MCL of 6 ppb.
-A lower perchlorate MCL could require some water purveyors to add additional treatment to their systems.
-Additionally, the USEPA has announced that they will establish a federal MCL.
-USEPA will most likely implement an MCL close to the 1 ppb that was suggested by its draft risk assessment released in 2002.
+On February 1, 2015, the Office of Environmental Health Hazard Assessment ("OEHHA") officially lowered its Public Health Goal ("PHG") for perchlorate to 1 ppb, and in 2017 DDW began the process of re-evaluating the current 6 ppb MCL for perchlorate by studying the feasibility of lowering the laboratory reporting limit for perchlorate to 1 ppb.
+Should DDW ultimately decide to lower the MCL as well additional perchlorate treatment will be required in the Basin.
+Additionally, the USEPA has announced that they will establish a federal MCL which will most likely be implemented close to the 1 ppb suggested by its draft risk assessment released in 2002.

-On July 1, 2014 an MCL of 10 ppb for Hexavalent Chromium ("CrVI") became effective as the only CrVI drinking water standard in the country.
+On July 1, 2014, an MCL of 10 ppb for Hexavalent Chromium ("CrVI") became effective as the only CrVI drinking water standard in the country.
 In 2015, SB385 was passed by the legislature to establish compliance timeframe and assist water purveyors to coming into compliance with the new regulation.
 However, in May 2017 the Superior Court of Sacramento County invalided the MCL noting that the "state failed to properly consider the economic feasibility of complying with the MCL."
 As a result, DDW has embarked on creating a new CrVI regulation that is expected to take between 18 and 24 months to complete.